 - the end of the year unless you enroll during open enrollment for the next plan year

 Note: You may continue to submit claims until April 15 for expenses incurred during the previous plan year.

 Effect of Termination on Your Reimbursement Account

-If you terminate employment, retire, or die during the year, you or your estate may continue to submit claims to the accounts as of such date:
+If you terminate employment, retire, or die during the year, you or your estate may continue to submit claims to the accounts according to the following:

 - Only for eligible expenses incurred during the plan year and up until the last day of the pay period in which the employee is terminated or retires (under the Health Care Reimbursement Account).
 Eligible expenses are reimbursable up to the amount of your annual election, provided they were incurred on or before the last day of the pay period in which the employee is terminated or retires, and

 - Only for eligible expenses incurred during the plan year in which your termination occurs (under the Dependent Care Reimbursement Account).
 Eligible expenses are limited to the balance in your account as of the last day of the pay period in which the employee is terminated or retires.

 Continuing Coverage: COBRA Option